 Adding old art pieces as decor

 From 19th-century paintings or sculptures to classic vintage chandeliers, you can add an art-deco edge to your interiors.
-The art pieces need not necessarily be traditional art-works, you can attempt a DIY or source from local artists that go by the same vibe.
+The wall art, interior decor ideas, art pieces need not necessarily be traditional art-works.
+However, diy wall decor ideas for living room and additionally, you can try a DIY or source from local artists who share the same aesthetic.

 Using golden metallic accents